Masthead – Amber Kennedy

 October 2020 – present

-Amber Natalie Kennedy is a poet and fiction writer from Oxfordshire, England, and currently works full time in publishing.
+Amber Natalie Kennedy is a poet and fiction writer originally from Oxfordshire, but currently based in London, England.
+Having previously worked full time in publishing, Amber is now studying for her PGCE at University College London with the view to becoming a secondary school English teacher.
 She has a Master’s degree in Creative Writing and a Bachelor’s degree in English Literature, both from Durham University.

 Amber has attended and led several different writing groups, and collaborated on Durham University anthologies, including The End of a Conversation, with the Creative Writing Society of 2019, as well as Peninsula, with the Postgraduate English Department of 2021.
 Amber has a number of poems published in various literary magazines and has self-published work through Kindle Direct Publishing.